 Wow.
 What a book!
 (Easy to see why it won a Pulitzer.)
 Recently made into a movie, which I heard was also very good.

-The guy who gave me the book said he'd read it three times.
-"Here.
-You'll like this," he said, sliding it across the table (at the local coffee shop).
+he said, sliding it across the table (at the local coffee shop).
 I normally don't appreciate people telling me what books I will & won't like.
 It didn't however, take but a few paragraphs to see he was right.

 Easy to relate to .. given my situation.
 Definitely makes my own trials & tribulations seem insignificant.
 So the perspective helps me cope.
-(The Dog however, countered by saying, Yeah, but the book is fiction.)
+(The Dog however, countered by saying, Yeah, but the book is fiction.

 And this guy (Cormac) writes like nobody else.
 He doesn't even use real sentences.
 No quotation marks.
 Makes up his own rules (of grammer) as he goes.
 For him, it's obviously about the story.
 If you read his bio, you'll see he has never sought fame or fortune.
 (A true artist with the soul of a poet.)
 Who needs sentences?